Trump plans second White House event for Barrett as Senate takes up nomination | Politics

 The White House planned a Monday night celebration of the Republican Senate's expected confirmation of Amy Coney Barrett to the U.S. Supreme Court, a month after a similar event was linked to a COVID-19 outbreak that preceded President Donald Trump's own infection.
 While Democrats have fiercely opposed the conservative jurist's nomination, Trump's fellow Republicans hold a 53-47 Senate majority and her confirmation to a lifetime post on the court seems assured.

 The rush to confirm Barrett, 48, has bitterly divided Democrats and Republicans, who are expected to split largely along party lines on the final vote.
-Trump has said he expects the court to decide the election's outcome and wants Barrett on the bench to participate on any election-related cases that go before the justices.
-Senator Mitt Romney, a rare Republican critic of Trump, on Monday urged colleagues to vote for Barrett, saying it would strengthen the court.
+Trump has said he expects the court to decide the election's outcome and wants Barrett to participate on any election-related cases that go before the justices.
+Senator Mitt Romney, a rare Republican critic of Trump, urged colleagues on Monday to vote for Barrett, saying it would strengthen the court.

-"The third branch may be one of the few institutions of our democratic republic that is not experiencing a collapse in pubic trust," Romney said, referring to the judiciary system including the Supreme Court.
-But the Washington Post in an editorial argued the opposite point, saying that a court with Barrett on it could further undermine faith in the U.S. democratic system if it hands Trump victory in a contested election.
+"The third branch may be one of the few institutions of our democratic republic that is not experiencing a collapse in public trust," Romney said, referring to the judiciary system including the Supreme Court.
+But the Washington Post argued the opposite point in an editorial, saying a court with Barrett on it could further undermine faith in the U.S. democratic system if it hands Trump victory in a contested election.

-"The court's reputation would be shattered, as would the public's faith in democracy," the newspaper wrote on Monday.
-"Cementing a conservative majority on the court is not worth such a price."
-PENCE'S ROLE

-Senate Democrats and some Republicans expressed unease at the possibility that Vice President Mike Pence, several of whose close aides have tested positive for the novel coronavirus, might attend Monday's vote.
-Senate Democratic Leader Chuck Schumer said Pence "reportedly intends to come" to the Senate chamber to preside over the final vote, and blasted the vice president for being willing to put "the health of everyone who works in this building at risk."

 ALSO READ